antiamoeba/fishoak/_fish/trout.md

 {% include _gear/disclaimer.html %}

-### Get a Two Rod Stamp!
+### A Note: Get a Two Rod Stamp!

 When doing trout fishing here in California, I highly recommend thinking about getting a two rod stamp on your fishing license.
 With a two rod stamp, you can cast out one rod with bait and let it sit, and rig up another rod with a lure.
 This way, you get the best of both worlds!

+## Where to Fish on the Lake

+Within a day or two after a plant, spots close to where the fish are released can be great places to fish --- this is typically the boat launch at most of our local lakes.
+The freshly stocked trout often don't move too much immediately after they are put into the lake, so they can be easy pickins for any nearby fishermen.
+This can be pretty crowded fishing though --- these spots are often the most popular, so don't get annoyed if it ends up being shoulder-to-shoulder.

+If you're fishing a few days after a plant, shallow flats can be killer spots on our local lakes.
+It seems that the stocked fish will often school up and congregate on these flats for a short period of time after they get stocked into the lake (my personal theory is that these areas most resemble the concrete tanks they were raised in).
+Examples of these areas include the cove at Quarry Lakes and the swim beach area at Shadow Cliffs. <a href="https://amzn.to/3pqIyHL">Minijigs</a> can be killer in such a scenario --- I've found that freshly planted trout find them very hard to resist.

+A common local myth suggests that if the lake hasn't been recently stocked, it is probably pretty much fished out.
+I find this pretty patentedly untrue --- I've caught full stringers of trout weeks after plants in our local lakes.
+The big difference is that the fish will congregate in different areas over time, and thus the spots that work well immediately after a plant don't work so well afterwards.
+If the lake has not been planted recently, I've found that a general decent strategy is to pick spots where there is some kind of noticeable variation.
+For example, this can mean an area where the shoreline switches from gravel to dirt, any "points" of land that abruptly jut out into the water, or any underwater depth variation.
+These changes in the landscape seem to concentrate the trout, but they take some exploration and experimentation to find.
+Typically, you want to find some water that is fairly deep, but not too deep --- if I'm fishing bait, I like spots where if I cast out, I can wait 10-20 seconds for my bait to touch the bottom.
+Just in case the fish are a bit shallower, I will also cast my second rod a bit closer in to shore.

-## Where to Catch Bay Area Trout
+## Spots to Catch Bay Area Trout

-In general, when I pick a spot on the lake I try and choose an area of the water with noticeable variation.
-For example, this can mean an area where the shoreline switches from gravel to dirt, or off points where the land abruptly juts into the water.
-These changes seem to concentrate the trout.
-However, when the lakes are crowded as can often be the case here in the Bay Area, you might not have a whole lot of options.
-Don't worry too much - most spots will at least be ok.

 In the South Bay, [Sandy Wool Lake](/sandywool) is a small pond that gets stocked every 2-3 weeks in the winter months with trout.
 [Stevens Creek Reservoir](/stevenscreek), Lexington Reservoir, Lake Cunningham, and the Campbell Percolation Ponds used to get planted with trout by the DFG, but no longer.
 If you're willing to make the drive, [Loch Lomond](/lochlomond) off Highway 17 is a decent place to cast a line in the spring.